2026 Methods Summit

 10:40 AM || Session 1: Impacts on Families

 This session explores how caregiver impacts, family well-being, and household productivity influence the true value of treatment.
-Speakers will examine research progress, data limitations, and the importance of integrating family and caregiver impacts into value-based decision-making.
+Speakers will examine research progress, data limitations, and the importance of integrating family and caregiver impacts on value-based decision-making.

 11:30 AM || Break